madhusivaraj/clinicalBERT/README.md

 ```

 ### Ablation 2: Transformers
-To reproduce our second set of ablations, simply run the following notebook: ```./ablations/ClinicalBERT_UpdatedTransformer.ipynb```.
+To reproduce our second set of ablations, run the following notebook: ```./ablations/ClinicalBERT_UpdatedTransformer.ipynb```.

 Result metrics (AUPRC, AUROC, and RP-80) for each methodology (and its respective trials) can be seen in its corresponding subdirectory within the ```./results/``` directory.